MenuraSathnindu/MenuraSathnindu/README.md

 > I'm an **aspiring AI Engineer & IoT Innovator**, currently an undergraduate,
 > passionate about building **intelligent systems that connect software, hardware, and real-world impact**.

-- Aspiring AI & Machine Learning Engineer
+- 🔭 I’m currently working on **AI & Machine Learning Projects**
-- Strong interest in automation & smart systems
-- IoT & embedded systems developer
-- Full-stack developer (React, JavaScript, Python)
-- Tech educator, workshop conductor & community contributor
-- Always learning, experimenting & evolving 🚀
+- 🌱 I’m currently learning **Advanced Computer Vision & Embedded Systems**
+- 👨‍💻 All of my projects are available at [My GitHub](https://github.com/MenuraSathnindu)
+- 💬 Ask me about **Python, Java, React, or Arduino**

 ---